Skip to main content

 Frequently Asked Questions

-My Duncanville home was built in the 1970s — should I be worried about my pipes?+
+My Duncanville home was built in the 1960s.
+Should I be worried about my sewer lines?+

 About this directory